jim-schwoebel/sound_event_detection/README.md

 ```

 ### changing default settings
-You can change a few settings with the .JSON file.
-You can edit these manually by changing the settings.json file.
+You can change a few settings with the SETTINGS.JSON file.
 Note that for most speech recognition problems, a good window for humans to hear and annotate is 0.20 seconds (or 200 milliseconds), which is the default window used in this repository.

 | Setting (Variable)   | Description  | Possible values     |  Default value     |
 | ------------- | ---------- | ----------- | ----------- |